pattonsgirl/Spring2021-CEG2410/Projects/Project6/README.md

       - `rw`
       - `sync`
       - `no_subtree_check`
-10. SSH in to the client machine.
+10. **Missing step ammendment:** Restart nfs (`systemctl`) or export your updated exports file (`exportfs -a`) using `sudo`.
 Write the command you used.
-11. Install `nfs-common`.
+11. SSH in to the client machine.
 Write the command you used.
-12. Create a folder on the client machine - this is where you'll be mounting the host folder to.
+12. Install `nfs-common`.
 Write the command you used.
+13. Create a folder on the client machine - this is where you'll be mounting the host folder to.
+Write the command you used.
     - Note: you may need to use `sudo` depending on where you'd like the folder.
-13. Mount the shared folder to your client's folder using a command similar to the following:
+14. Mount the shared folder to your client's folder using a command similar to the following:
     - `sudo mount HOST_PUBLIC_IP:/path/to/shared/folder /path/to/client/folder`
     - Write the command you used
-14. Run `df -h` - has your share been mounted?
+15. Run `df -h` - has your share been mounted?
 How much space is available?
-15. `cd` to the folder, and add some files with some text.
+16. `cd` to the folder, and add some files with some text.
 Don't change permissions (so may need `sudo`).
 Screenshot your folder contents.
-16. Go back to the host machine, and go to the shared folder.
+17. Go back to the host machine, and go to the shared folder.
 Can you see the files created by the host?
 Screenshot the folder contents.

 ## Extra Credit: Backup Plan (10%)